 Furthermore, a Paymentsense report recently revealed a clear rise in contactless payments across a variety of merchants between October 2016 and March 2017.
 Some merchants even achieved a month-on-month increase throughout the period.
 This was calculated by utilising the comprehensive pool of customer data, which records the amount of transactions their merchants have accepted by card, and how many by contactless payments.

-The results were convincing – across the board, merchants had seen their contactless sales increase more than their chip & PIN transactions.
-This would suggest that the need to provide contactless card payment machines is now paramount for all merchants.
+The results were convincing – across the board, merchants had seen their contactless card reader sales increase more than their chip & PIN transactions.
+This would suggest that the need to provide contactless is now paramount for all merchants.
 By looking even closer at the data, and more specifically at the sum total of contactless payments across key industries, it’s possible to identify possible leaders in the rise of contactless payments.

 Oct 2016 – March 2017